robinzimmer1989/jam-cms/README.md

 #### WordPress + Gatsby

 Technically, jamCMS can connect to any data source as long as there is an API which returns the data in the correct format.
-To begin with I have developed a WordPress plugin for a seamless integration.
+To begin with I've developed a WordPress plugin for a seamless integration.
 On the frontend side of things, it can be used with any React framework (in theory) but I started out to develop certain components specifically for Gatsby (i.e. gatsby-plugin-image).

 jamCMS is fully integrated with the new gatsby-source-wordpress plugin!